We offer an exclusively Lebanese wine list developed to showcase local viticulture.

 TASTING WITH AMY

-Amy chooses our exclusively Lebanese wine list and offers online tastings.
+Much of our wine list is chosen by Amy, who also offers online tastings and palate coaching.
 For more information follow @tastingwithamy on Instagram.